Articles from March 2026

 Monday, March 2, 2026

 People often abandon AI tools due to lack of routine, not usefulness.
-To form a habit, pick one weekly task, set a specific trigger, use a repeatable prompt, and regularly review the output for accuracy and relevance.
+To form a habit, pick one weekly task, set a specific action, use a repeatable prompt, and regularly review the output for accuracy and relevance.

 Using Microsoft 365 Copilot scheduled prompts for repeatable work